 Here's what makes equipment loans an attractive option for medical practices:

 Streamlined process.
-This financing option offers quick funding with minimal documentation required, simplifying the loan process.
+This financing option offers quick funding with minimal documentation required, simplifying the loan application.

 Competitive rates.
-These loans typically come with competitive interest rates, making them a cost-effective choice for your practice.
+Medical equipment loans typically come with competitive interest rates starting at 6%, making them a cost-effective choice for your practice.

-Common use cases for medical equipment loans include:
+Common use cases I've seen for medical equipment loans include:

 Buying a digital X-ray or ultrasound machine for a veterinary surgical center